AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Load-Balanced Parallelization

-This optimization goal ensures no single GPU is overloaded while others are under-utilized, i.e., all GPUs will finish their work in roughly the same time, achieving good scaling.
-Note that such a problem can be seen as a variant of balanced partitioning and is generally NP-hard.
-To solve this optimization problem, we introduce the load-balanced partitioning algorithm below.
+This optimization goal discourages overloading one GPU while others are under-utilized, i.e., it aims for all GPUs to finish their work in roughly the same time and achieve good scaling.
+The unrestricted version of this problem can be seen as a variant of balanced partitioning and is generally NP-hard.
+We therefore solve a DFS-contiguous ordered partitioning problem, which preserves most prefix sharing and admits an efficient optimal solution under the fixed order.

-\textbf{Load-balanced Partitioning Algorithm}: We leverage the property of the prefix tree and a monotonic cost model to find a near-optimal partition efficiently.
+\textbf{Load-balanced partitioning algorithm}: We leverage the property of the prefix tree and a monotonic cost model to move toward a balanced partition efficiently.
 First, we arrange the $N$ sequences in a single prefix tree (as if we were to process them on one GPU).
-For this, We simply adopt lexicographical ordering, which is evidently a DFS order for the prefix tree.
-In practice, we consider two types of overhead when splitting sequences across GPUs: (\underline{\textbf{i}}) load imbalance among sequence groups; and (\underline{\textbf{ii}}) duplication of prefix computations across groups (i.e., reduction of prefix sharing exceeds the size of the combined prefix tree).
+For this, we adopt lexicographical ordering, which is a valid DFS order for the prefix tree.
+In practice, we consider two types of overhead when splitting sequences across GPUs: (\underline{\textbf{i}}) load imbalance among sequence groups; and (\underline{\textbf{ii}}) duplication of prefix computations across groups (i.e., reduced prefix sharing relative to the combined prefix tree).
 A structure-agnostic partitioning that balances sequences purely by token count can drastically increase overhead (\underline{\textbf{ii}}) by splitting shared prefixes across different GPUs.
-In contrast, sorting sequences by a DFS traversal order (which clusters sequences with common prefixes adjacently) and then partitioning this ordered list into $K$ contiguous segments yields minimal duplication.
-Intuitively, contiguous DFS segments preserve most prefix sharing: splitting into $K$ segments introduces at most $(K{-}1)\times \max(\text{len}(\mathbf{s}_i))$ additional tokens beyond the single combined prefix tree (where $\max(\text{len}(\mathbf{s}_i))$ is the length of the longest sequence), a negligible overhead relative to the total token count.
-Thus, we can effectively reduce the prefix tree partitioning problem to a simpler sequence partitioning problem with little reduction of prefix reuse.
+In contrast, sorting sequences by a DFS traversal order (which clusters sequences with common prefixes adjacently) and then partitioning this ordered list into $K$ contiguous segments reduces duplication.
+Intuitively, contiguous DFS segments preserve most prefix sharing: splitting into $K$ segments introduces at most $(K{-}1)\times \max(\text{len}(\mathbf{s}_i))$ additional tokens beyond the single combined prefix tree (where $\max(\text{len}(\mathbf{s}_i))$ is the length of the longest sequence), which is small relative to the total token count in our target workloads.
+Thus, we can reduce the prefix tree partitioning problem to a simpler sequence partitioning problem with limited loss of prefix reuse.
 Even with this DFS order constraint, sequences can be divided into nearly equal-sized contiguous blocks, maintaining balanced workloads across all GPUs.